tristanoprofetto/credit-risk-models/README.md

 Scorecards: provides credit worthiness assesment based on the probability of default model

 Cut-Off Rate: predetermines the total number of borrowers that will be approved and rejected ... impacts the quality of the loans

+### Model Maitenance

+Assesing population stability: using PSI to determine whether there is a significant change in our data which can cause a drift in our models performance.

+PSI: values between 0-1:
+* PSI = 0: no difference
+* PSI < 0.1: little difference
+* 0.1 < PSI < 0.25: different
+* PSI > 0.25: big difference
+* PSI = 1: absolute difference